CaptainProton42/captainproton42.github.io/HOME.md

 layout: home
 permalink: /
 theme: orange
-categories: [Tutorials & Demos, Games, Other projects]
+categories: [Tutorials & Demos, Games, Fun with holograms, Other projects]
 postlist-title: Projects
 postlist-description: This is a mostly complete list of my personal projects.
 Most of these were done in my spare time and *not* as part of a university course.
 Check out my [résumé](resume) for a list of university projects.
 Links may lead to external websites.
 favicon-emoji: ✨